tektronix/tm_devices/docs/advanced/signal_generators.md

 ##### Constraints:

-The amplitude, offset, and frequency range for AFG3Ks is extremely varied dependent on model number, frequency, and function.
+The amplitude, offset, and frequency range for AFG3Ks are extremely varied, dependent on model number, frequency, and function.
 However, the sample rate of the entire AFG3K series is 250.0MS/s.

 <div markdown="1" class="custom-table-title">